Advanced Search

 EESI is committed to building a community of staff, board members, advisors, donors, interns, fellows and volunteers, and partners that holds diversity, equity, and inclusion as core values.

 You will join a committed and friendly team dedicated to helping you succeed both in the internship and beyond as you launch a career in the environmental and energy field.
 We will work with you to incorporate your interest areas into the projects you work on over the semester.
-As part of the internship experience, we hold weekly professional development sessions with EESI staff and guests from various sectors.
-Guest speakers have included representatives from government agencies, graduate programs, nonprofits, and international organizations.
+As part of the internship experience, we also hold weekly professional development sessions.

 How your talents and interests are best aligned for success in the internship

-Our internship program is designed for students who are currently pursuing a Bachelor’s degree as a current or rising junior or senior.
+Our internship program is designed for students pursuing a Bachelor’s degree as a current or rising junior or senior.
+Candidates who hold a bachelor’s degree, including those pursuing a master’s degree, will not be considered.
 Prior internship experience is not required.

-Here at EESI, we’d love you to apply, even if you don’t tick all the boxes above.
+Here at EESI, we encourage you to apply, even if you don’t tick all the boxes above.
 We’d like to understand what it would take for you to succeed in this position.

 Compensation